Cybersecurity professionals remain very satisfied despite skills and staff shortages and economic challenges in 2023.

 Polling the largest global sample of cybersecurity professionals in the history of the study, the data showed that the global security workforce grew by 8.7% year-on-year, to 5.5 million worldwide.

 While this represents breakneck expansion, growth in the cybersecurity workforce gap once again outpaced growth in the active workforce.
-The shortfall between the number of workers needed and the number available grew 12.6% year-on-year to 4 million worldwide.
+The shortfall between the active workforce and the perceived need grew 12.6% year-on-year to 4 million worldwide.

 Technology’s impact on people